Michael V. Hernandez

 Virginia Bar Association

 Professor Hernandez, discusses the impact that “a high quality legal education grounded in Christian principle” has on current students and alumni.
-Watch this short video to learn about the opportunities open to Regent Law students - from trial competitions to our new Honors Program - and to hear about the success that our graduates are experiencing in a competitive job market.
+Watch this short video to learn about the opportunities open to Regent Law students - from trial competitions to our new Honors Program - and to hear about the success that our graduates experience in a competitive job market.